scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 * I hope to avoid it being too boring and too challenging.
 * my aim is to aim for the lower end, so boring is more likely
 * you have been warned. :-)

+## What number is it?

+* Originally, we planned to number it 210, a souped-up version of 110
+* However, 110 doesn't exist and conceptually, it pairs better with 304, so
+* Now it's numbered 204,
+* But almost everything I've written says "210"; even this account

 ## Course Development